-352. And he admitted that the ability of groups, including on-campus religious groups, to select leaders based on their beliefs is "beneficial," and an "aspect of democracy," and a "positive good," he just preferred that the selection be done by "popular vote and not by some other mechanism."
+351. He admitted that the University telling a religious group who to select as leaders would select leaders based on their beliefs is "beneficial," and an "aspect of democracy," and a "positive good," he just preferred that the selection be done by "popular vote and not by some other mechanism."
 App.
 0030-31 [Baker Dep.
 117:13-121:5].